-The development of a baby is quite an intricate journey.
-From the moment that the egg and sperm meet, a baby is beginning the developmental process.
-This early part of development lays the foundation for a healthy pregnancy and the birth of a healthy baby.
-Unfortunately, because these early weeks involve such a complex process, things can go wrong and ultimately end in a pregnancy loss.
+The development of a baby is quite an intricate process.
+From the moment the egg and sperm meet, your baby is beginning to grow.
+This early part of development lays the foundation for a healthy pregnancy and delivery.

 If a possible complication in early pregnancy is suspected, your health care provider will use a combination of blood tests and ultrasound tests to make a clear diagnosis.
 A blood test can be used to monitor hCG levels and progesterone levels.
 Ultrasounds can be used to visually see what development is taking place in the uterus and to measure the progress.